Hulme Arch Bridge

 The bridge consists of a deck supported by cables from a single arch that spans the bridge diagonally.
 The design was selected in June 1995, with construction running between May 1996 and April 1997.
-It was opened on 10 May 1997 by Sir Alex Ferguson.
+It was opened on 10 May 1997 by Alex Ferguson.

 History

 Stretford Road was divided into two halves in 1969 by the construction of Princess Road.
 A footbridge was subsequently constructed, crossing Princess Road at the same place as the road previously ran.
 As part of the regeneration of the Hulme district, it was decided to construct a new bridge to rejoin the two sections of the road, and also to provide a local landmark.

 The design of the bridge was selected via a two-staged, closed design competition, commissioned by Hulme Regeneration Ltd and Manchester City Council.
 The first stage of the competition was held in March 1995, and had six entries.
 The winning design was selected in June 1995, and was from architects Chris Wilkinson Architects, with the structural engineer being Ove Arup & Partners.
 The reference for the design of the bridge was Eero Saarinen's Gateway Arch in St. Louis, Missouri, USA.
 A similar design to Hulme Arch Bridge was subsequently used for Clyde Arc in Glasgow in 2006.